 I’m so enjoying all the benefits of my new home, having lived here now for over six months.
 Without doubt it has and is improving the rich quality of my life even more!
 I am loving the peace and tranquillity of my surroundings; loving the sounds of nature going on around me – the sea, the wind, the birds and seagulls, sheep and even horses!
 I’m loving my newfound privacy because I have no close neighbours – an experience and a pleasure I’ve never had.
 I can honestly say that this is the most wonderful place I have ever lived in!

 My friend Jenny came back to Crete for a week, accompanied by her Grand-daughter Alicia, which was a nice surprise.
 Jenny has a charming and beautifully renovated apartment right on the harbour front in Chania.
 Many of my artworks are hanging there and now she has just purchased two more.
 The first is a large triptych of a Greek archway and urn and the second is my fisherman and his boat.
-So I am thrilled about this and I know that these artworks will look fabulous in Jenny’s harbour-front apartment – now almost a mini gallery for my seashell mosaics and natural collages.
+So I am thrilled about this and I know that these artworks will look fabulous in Jenny’s apartment in Chania – now almost a mini gallery for my seashell mosaics and natural collages.

 Every time Jenny returns to Crete she always arranges a private boat trip and normally I can’t make them because of work commitments.
 However, because I haven’t been selling as much in August this year, I was happy to accept her invitation!
 Saturday started brilliantly, as I strolled along the harbour front on my way to Jenny’s apartment at around noon.
 I noticed a large group of people looking into the water just near the ‘shell boat’ and knew immediately that it was Harry they were looking at!
 Harry is a seventy year old Sea Turtle and I first saw him right there about two years ago when David and I were exhibiting in the Mosque.
 He’d come back and it was truly wonderful to see him again in all his glory and so close up.
 My photos just don’t do him justice!